When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-New for 2020 is the Cube Touring Hybrid One Electric Bike, this replaces the Cross Hybrid One from 2019, but has a few extras fitted, like mudguards, pannier rack and lights.
-In this review I will be looking at the step thru (or easy entry) version – designed to make getting on and off the bike a doddle, regardless of your age or ability.
+New for 2020 is the Cube Touring Hybrid One Electric Bike, this replaces the Cross Hybrid One from 2019 but has a few extras fitted, like mudguards, pannier racks and lights.
+In this review I will be looking at the step-thru (or easy entry) version – designed to make getting on and off the bike a doddle, regardless of your age or ability.

-Step Thru or easy entry electric bikes are designed to be used by riders of all ages and abilities.
-They are just as suited to a person who has trouble getting on a regular-framed bike, or a Deliveroo rider who wants an ebike that is easy to mount / dismount.
+Step-Through electric bikes are designed to be used by riders of all ages and abilities.
+They are just as suited to a person who has trouble getting on a regular-framed bike, or a Deliveroo rider who wants an e-bike that is easy to mount / dismount.

-Having ridden last years equivalent Cube Cross Hybrid One 400, I was eager to try out the replacement for 2020.
-The Touring Hybrid One, has a very similar specification to the outgoing model, but there’s the addition of mudguards, pannier rack, lights and an all-new Bosch 3rd Generation Active Plus motor.
+Having ridden last year’s equivalent Cube Cross Hybrid One 400, I was eager to try out the replacement for 2020.
+The Touring Hybrid One has a very similar specification to the outgoing model, but there’s the addition of mudguards, a pannier rack, lights and an all-new Bosch 3rd Generation Active Plus motor.

 This is the cheapest e-bike in Cube’s 2020 range, and I think it’s great value for money.
 Read on for a more detailed look at the specification and ride.